Welcome to Worcester Area Group (U3A)

 The membership fee entitles you to join as many interest groups as you wish providing there are spaces.

 Meetings are free though many groups will require a small contribution to running costs – refreshments, materials, sheet music etc. Non-members may attend one as a 'taster' whether a Main Meeting or an Interest Group but you must join the U3A before attending any more.
-Please contact the Membership Secretary, Groups Coordinator or Chairman before attending a 'taster' session.
+Please contact the Membership Secretary or Chairman to enquire about attending a main meeting, and the Groups Coordinator and/or Assistant Coordinator about attending a Group meeting.
+(See Contacts Page)

 What else do members get?